mahboube89/Library-Management-Nodejs/API_DOCUMENTATION.md

 - **Requires**: No parameters or body required.
 - **Response**:
     - 200 OK: A JSON array of users
-    - 500 : Failed to fetch users.
+    - 500 Internal Server Error: If there is a server-side issue fetching users.

 ### Get a User by ID (GET)
 - **Endpoint**: `/api/users?id={userId}`